ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

             data.append(x)
     return data
  ```
-and then we developed some algorithms in order to calculate percentages and extract particular data useful for the visualization. <!-- Potrei Parlare in particolare dei processi -->
+We then developed algorithms to calculate percentages and extract data specifically useful for the final visualization:

 ```python
 import json
 def ansia(data):
 	return None
 ```

-Once the final sub-datasets that were used for the computation were acquired, we used the "json" Python library to convert them into a json format as it was one of the inputs requested by the visualization library.
+Once the final sub-datasets that were used for computation were acquired, we used the JSON Python library to convert them into a json format as it was one of the inputs requested by the visualization library.

 ```python
 import json
 def jsonize(data,nome):